 Wiring Methods: Per Article 334 of the NEC, Copperweld® Type NM-B shall not be used in wet or damp locations where an electrolyte might be present.
 It may only be used in dry locations for indoor wiring.
 Copperweld® NM-B cable should be sized per NEC ampacity table 310.16 using the 60°C column.
 It may be used as the primary electrical conductor for the residential branch circuit system, providing service for outlets, switches and 240 Volt appliance loads.
 It cannot be used as a service entry cable, nor can it be buried.
 Copperweld NM-B must be protected from physical damage per Article 300.4 of the NEC.
 It must not be installed in locations exposed to corrosive fumes or vapors.
 Per Article 590, Copperweld® NM-B can be used in temporary installations as feeders and branch circuits for power and lighting.
 Type NM-B is rated 600-volt for both exposed and concealed work in dry locations, as defined by the National Electrical Code.

 Identified for use with wiring devices, splice connectors and equipment terminals rated for Cu, Cu/Al and CO/ALR.
 When terminating with twist-on splice connectors, pre-twisting is not recommended.
-Torque until the wires are tight under the cap and visibly twisted together two times under the cap to ensure electrical contact.
+Torque until the wires are tight under the cap and visibly twisted together two times outside of the cap to ensure electrical contact.
 Do not over-torque or under-torque.
-When terminating to panel lugs, circuit breaker terminals and wiring devices, torque to 12 to 14 lbf-in.
-Ensure secure connection while limiting wire deformation.
+When terminating to panel lugs and wiring devices, torque to 12 to 14 lbf-in.
+Ensure secure connection limiting wire deformation.
 Copperweld® NM-B is made with ASTM B-566 Copper-Clad Aluminum bare wire, which carries its own component listing, RU DVVU2.
-Per UL Guide Information RTRT and WJQR, Copperweld® NM-B can terminate with any wiring device (receptacle or switch) rated copper-only or CO/ALR.
+Copperweld NM-B conductors are suitable to terminate on 15 and 20 ampere rated wiring devices (receptacles and snap switches) marked ‘copper only’ or ‘CO/ALR’.
+For termination on devices rated 30 amperes or greater, the termination must be marked ‘CU/AL’ or equivalent.
+Please consult UL Product IQ guide information RTRT and WJQR if further confirmation is required.
 Copperweld® NM-B CCA conductor satisfies Article 110.14 Electrical Connections as being a similar metal to copper for the purposes of electrical connections.
 Copperweld® NM-B may be pigtailed to single-metal copper wire in dry locations.
 Copperweld® NM-B cable should not be terminated with single-metal aluminum wire without the application of an oxide inhibitor or a terminal or connector specifically listed for the intermixing of dissimilar conductor metals.
-Copperweld® ASTM B-566 Copper-Clad Aluminum wire is not dissimilar to copper, brass or zinc plated steel, and can be terminated with them without oxide inhibitors in dry locations.
+Copperweld® ASTM B-566 Copper-Clad Aluminum wire is not dissimilar to copper, brass or zinc plated steel.

 NEC Compliant for 600 Volt residential branch circuit conductors since 1972.